Andy Robustelli: Professional career

-A two-way end at Arnold College, Robustelli was selected by the Los Angeles Rams in the nineteenth round of the 1951 NFL draft and was considered a long shot to make the team.
+A two-way end at Arnold College, Robustelli was selected 228th overall by the Los Angeles Rams in the nineteenth round of the 1951 NFL draft and was considered a long shot to make the team.
 The Rams were impressed with his determination and toughness as a defensive end and he not only made the team, he was an All-Pro in 1953 and 1955.
 He played for the Rams until he was traded to the New York Giants in 1956.

 Robustelli spent nine seasons with the Giants, playing for six conference champions and one NFL championship team.
 He was a starter on the Giants defense from 1956 until his retirement after the 1964 season.

 In Robustelli's first season, the Giants won the NFL championship.
 They won Eastern Division titles in 1958, '59, '61, '62, and '63, losing in the NFL championship game each time, in 1958 and 1959 to the Baltimore Colts, in 1961 and 1962 to the Green Bay Packers, and in 1963 to the Chicago Bears.

 With the Giants, Robustelli was an All-Pro in 1956, and 1958 through 1960.
 He received the 1962 Bert Bell Award as best player in the NFL, one of the few defensive players to do so.
 He played in 174 NFL games, missing only one in his career.
 Over his career, he recovered 22 fumbles (the NFL record when he retired) and intercepted two passes, returning both for touchdowns.

-Although small for a defensive end at 6'0" and 230 pounds, Robustelli was exceptionally smart, quick, and strong and known as a superb pass rusher.
+Although small for a defensive end at 6'0" and 230 pounds, Robustelli was smart, quick, and strong and known as a first-class pass rusher.
 Robustelli also holds the distinction of being the only football player to have played in the first two nationally televised NFL games.